mrsilver76/groupmachine/README.md

 ## 🚀 Quick start guide

+### Basic album organisation with dated folders

-This is the simplest way to use GroupMachine.
-It scans `d:\Photos` (and all sub-folders) for photo/video content and moves it into dated subfolders within `e:\My Album`.
-It uses the default thresholds (48 hours and 10 km) and default date format (eg `20 Jul 2025`).
+This example organises a collection of photos and videos into dated albums.
+It scans `d:\Photos` and all subfolders, groups files taken within 48 hours and 10 km of each other into the same album, then moves them into dated folders under `e:\My Album`.
+Album names use the default date format (for example, `20 Jul 2025` or `20 Jul 2025 - 22 Jul 2025`).

+> [!TIP]
+> If this is your first time using GroupMachine, add `-s` to run in simulate mode.
+This shows what would happen without actually copying, moving or linking any files.
 ```
 GroupMachine "d:\Photos" -m -r -o "e:\My Album"

-GroupMachine "d:\Photos" --move --recursive --output "e:\My Album"
 ```

-This is a more complicated example that uses the GeoNames database (and the `allCountries.txt`) database file for naming folders and appends the four-digit year onto the album name.
-Files are copied instead of moved.
+Explanation of options:

+- `"d:\Photos"`: Source folder containing your photos and videos
+- `-m`: Move files into the new album structure
+- `-r`: Search subfolders recursively
+ - `-o "e:\My Album"`: Destination folder for the albums

+### Name albums by location using GeoNames

+This example uses the GeoNames `allCountries.txt` database, the complete worldwide database of places and points of interest, to name albums based on location.
+GroupMachine uses specific landmarks where available and falls back to broader place names when needed.
+The four digit year is appended to each album name, and files are copied rather than moved, leaving the originals untouched.

 ```
 GroupMachine "d:\Photos" -o "e:\My Album" -r -g c:\temp\allCountries.txt -a "YYYY" -c

-GroupMachine "d:\Photos" --output "e:\My Album" --recursive --geocode "c:\temp\allCountries.txt" --append "YYYY" --copy
 ```
+Explanation of options:

+- `"d:\Photos"`: Source folder containing your photos and videos
+- `-o "e:\My Album"`: Destination folder for the albums
+- `-r`: Search subfolders recursively
+- `-g c:\temp\allCountries.txt`: Use the GeoNames database for location based album names
+- `-a "YYYY"`: Append the four digit year to each album name
+- `-c`: Copy files into the new album structure, leaving the originals unchanged

+### Customising album grouping and output format

-This example shows how to change the thresholds (to 24 hours and 50 km), the date format of the folder names (to ISO-8601 format) and to skip looking for videos.
+This example shows how to customise the way GroupMachine creates albums.
+It changes the grouping thresholds to 24 hours and 50 km, uses ISO-8601 date formatting (`yyyy-MM-dd`) for folder names, skips video files, and creates links to files instead of copying them.

+Links avoid duplicating storage space by allowing multiple album folders to reference the same original files.
+When `-l` (`--link`) is used, GroupMachine will create hard links where possible, and automatically fall back to soft links when hard links cannot be created.

 ```
-GroupMachine "d:\Photos" -r -o "e:\My Album" -t 24 -d 50 -f "yyyy-MM-dd" -nv -c
+GroupMachine "d:\Photos" -r -o "d:\My Album" -t 24 -d 50 -f "yyyy-MM-dd" -nv -c

-GroupMachine "d:\Photos" --recursive --output "e:\My Album" --time 24 --distance 50 --format "yyyy-MM-dd" --no-videos --copy
 ```

->[!TIP]
->Use `-s` (`--simulate`) to preview how your albums will be grouped - no files are moved, copied or linked, so it’s a safe way to fine-tune all your settings before committing.
-To better understand what’s happening during processing, check the log file (the location is shown when you run `-h` or `--help`).
+Explanation of options:

+- `"d:\Photos"`: Source folder containing your photos and videos
+- `-r`: Search subfolders recursively
+- `-o "d:\My Album"`: Destination folder for the albums
+- `-t 24`: Group photos taken within 24 hours of each other
+- `-d 50`: Group photos taken within 50 km of each other
+- `-f "yyyy-MM-dd"`: Use ISO-8601 date formatting for album names
+- `-nv`: Skip video files
+- `-l`: Create hard links where possible, falling back to soft links when required

 ## 💻 Command line options

 GroupMachine is a command-line tool.
 Run it from a terminal or command prompt, supplying all options and arguments directly on the command line.
 Logs with detailed information are also written and you can find the log file location using `--help` (`-h`).

 ```
-GroupMachine [options] -o <destination folder> -m|-c|-l <source folder> [<source folder> ...]
+GroupMachine [options] -o <folder> <mode> <source> [<source> ...]
 ```

-### Required
+### Mandatory

 - **`-o <folder>`, `--output <folder>`**
   Specifies the destination folder for grouped albums.
 If the folder does not exist, it will be created automatically.